Menu

 The Lackmond Beast BEASTTC fills the meaningful gap between the entry-level SKIL and QEP saws and the mid-range Ridgid R4021SB, priced around $185.
 Its premium diamond blade - often a $30–$50 add-on cost when buying budget tile saws - is included from the factory, and the extra-large water tray reduces the frequency of water refills during longer cutting sessions.
 Frame rigidity is noticeably stiffer than the SKIL 3540-02, which matters when cutting harder tiles where vibration transfers into chipped edges.
 For a single-room project where the SKIL feels insufficient but the Ridgid's price feels steep, the Lackmond Beast BEASTTC is the pragmatic middle ground.

-Rubi Tools DC-250 PYTHON 1200#
+Rubi Tools DC-250 PYTHON 1200 - Best for Large-Format Tile#

 Best for: Homeowners and semi-professionals renovating with 24x24, 24x48, or larger-format porcelain or glazed stoneware tile, where a 10-inch saw's rip capacity is still insufficient

-• +47-7/16-inch cut capacity - handles 24x48-inch slab tile formats in one pass
+• 47-7/16-inch cut capacity - handles 24x48-inch slab tile formats in one pass

-• +Sliding motor assembly on precision bearings delivers maximum cut consistency
+• Sliding motor assembly on precision bearings delivers maximum cut consistency

-• +Adjustable square up to 60 degrees for angular cuts on oversized pieces
+• Adjustable square up to 60 degrees for angular cuts on oversized pieces

-• +1,200-watt motor rated for intensive porcelain, glazed stoneware, and occasional natural stone
+• 1,200-watt motor rated for intensive porcelain, glazed stoneware, and occasional natural stone

-• +Miter cut capability on large-format tiles that no 7-inch saw can replicate
+• Miter cut capability on large-format tiles that no 7-inch saw can replicate

 • $2,581.22 price point is firmly in professional contractor territory